 More here: What to Do When You Lost Your Passport

 When my husband and I got our marriage certificate, we mentioned that we like to travel.
 The man at the counter said that he knew of a couple’s situation where the husband got hurt, but the wife was not allowed into the hospital room because she had no proof that they were married.
 I don’t know how true that was, but it costs nothing to keep a copy of my marriage certificate with my passport, so I do!

 Don’t forget to renew this!
 How to Renew Global Entry

 Airline Phone Numbers

-Copies of Your Passport
+Keep Copies of Your Passport

-A visa is your travel documentation that shows you have permission to get into a country, and it will be glued, stamped, or kept loose with your passport.
-Do a quick Internet search for “do Americans need a visa to visit [insert country]?” before you do anything else–including before you buy your plane ticket!
-Every country is a little different in their requirements and timing, so do your research.
+A visa is travel documentation that shows you have permission to enter a country, and it will be glued, stamped, or kept loose with your passport.
+Do a quick Internet search for “do Americans need a visa to visit [insert country]” before you do anything else–including before you buy your plane ticket!
+Every country is a little different in their visa requirements and timing, so do your research.

 - How long does it take to apply for your visa?